lilkidsuave/asteroidsinthecosmos/readme.md

 # Disclaimer

-Unlike the original Cosmos marketplace, this contains the CasaOS setup of the apps.
-This means no reverse-proxy / HTTPS are setup for them (instead the port are directly exposed).
-For the majority of the apps, you can close the ports yourself, and press the "new url" button on the container.
-Cosmos will be able to automatically suggest a working reverse proxy config for most containers out of the box.
+Unlike the original Cosmos marketplace, this contains the CasaOS/RunTipi/TinyActive/LilKidSuave setup of the apps.
+This means things may not be 100% functional as of now.